Gratitude on the Charles River: A Patient’s Gift to His Care Team

 For the past four years, Jay has brought humor and heart to every Duck Tour ride.
 After his weight loss surgery, the job he loves has become even more joyful.
 He can maneuver the large amphibious vehicles, known as “truck ducks,” with ease and ensure hundreds of tourists each day have an unforgettable experience.

 “I wanted to do something fun and special,” he said.
-“From Jess and James at the front desk to the dietitians, psychologists, medical assistants, OR staff, inpatient nurses, and Dr. Doyon – each of these amazing people gave me everything.
-I do not have the words to describe the level of compassion and support they showed me.
+I do not have the words to describe the level of compassion and support the team showed me.
 So, I gave them a piece of what I do best.”

 Celebrating Resilience, Gratitude, and Health